OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 11. As an admin, I can modify existing activities
+### 11. As an admin, I can modify existing activities so that I can make corrections

 **Given**: The admin page is open